fashion-js/fashion-model/README.md

 ```

 ### Getters and Setters
-Each attribute in defined for the model, will result in a getter and
+A getter and setter will be generated on the prototype,
-setter method being added to the Model prototype.
+for each attribute defined in the model.

 **For example:**
 ```javascript